fluthjs/fluth-doc/docs/en/api/observable.md

   ```
 - Details

-  thenSet subscriber, unlike the then subscriber, thenSet subscriber can only perform immutable operations on data and cannot handle reject errors from the previous node.
-Returns an [Observable](#observable) instance of the subscription node.
+  thenSet subscriber, unlike then subscriber, thenSet subscriber can only perform immutable operations on data and cannot handle reject errors from previous node, returns the subscribed node's [Observable](#observable) instance.

 - Example